blundeln/pylens/README.rst

     # this class - this will become clearer in the tutorials.
     __lens__ = ZeroOrMore(NetworkInterface | auto_lens | HashComment() | BlankLine())

-    # We can add whatever functions we like for manipulating out class, such
+    # We can add whatever functions we like for manipulating our class, such
     # as a constructor.
     def __init__(self, ...) :
       ...